 Credit risk is the risk of financial loss to the Group if the counterparty to a financial instrument fails to meet its contractual obligations.
-Financial instruments that potentially subject the Group to credit risk consist primarily of cash and amounts receivable from Zenith Capital Corp. ("Zenith"), which is a related entity (refer to Note 16).
+Financial instruments that potentially subject the Group to credit risk consist primarily of cash.

 The Group manages its cash in accordance with an investment policy that established guidelines for investment eligibility, credit quality, liquidity and foreign currency exposure.
 The Group manages its exposure to credit loss by holding cash on deposit with major financial institutions.